kylejones200/psis_4700_applied_ai/webslides/advanced_AI-Safety-and-Red-Teaming.md

 ## The Core Idea

-AI safety ensures systems behave as intended.
+AI safety ensures systems behave as intended
 Red teaming exposes vulnerabilities before release

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.